AAP127/ECE196_team10/milestones_progress.md

 <u> Connection Protocol/ Networking Setup:</u>

 Our current setup uses Bluetooth-Low-Energy (BLE) to connect the ESP32-sensor devices to the computer dashboard.
 In a real deployment, the number of devices connected per computer server could potentially become an issue, either requiring many computer servers, or potentially a different networking protocol.
-Alternative protocols could include WiFi or 802.15.4 for more mesh-style networking.
-It is worth noting that changes could need to be made to the microcontroller setup, as the ESP-32 S3 Dev Modules we used support BLE and Wifi.
+Alternative protocols could include Wi-Fi or 802.15.4 for more mesh-style networking.
+It is worth noting that changes could need to be made to the microcontroller setup, as the ESP-32 S3 Dev Modules we used support BLE and Wi-fi.

 It is also worth considering a wired data transfer setup, to reduce congestion over the air.
-This also may not be too impractical given that the microntrollers may also need wiring to supply power.
+This may not be too impractical, given that the microntrollers will also need wiring to supply power, unless a battery system is used instead.